Develop skills in campaign statistics, data analysis, consumer insights, and more.

 Prepare for an exciting career in data-informed business strategy with a master's degree specialising in marketing analytics.
 You'll learn to gather, analyse, present, and apply data for digital marketing solutions.

-Students develop skills in using analytics tools, extracting insights, and producing data-driven campaign strategies.
+Students develop skills in using analytics tools, extracting insights, and data-driven campaign strategies.
 Transform your career and meet the growing demand for professionals who can use the power of big data to achieve competitive advantage.

 Overview

-A Marketing Analytics Master's degree trains students to use data analysis to solve marketing challenges.
+Participants in a marketing analytics master's program learn to use data analysis to solve marketing challenges.
 The course is open to professionals from different backgrounds who aim to use data analytics in a marketing context.

 UNSW Online - Master of Analytics (Marketing)